ambiguousname/ambiguousname.github.io/drafts/fortran_format.md

 ## The Web Tool

 A huge amount of thanks goes to Dr. George W Stagg, [whose post on LLVM's Flang runtime library running in WebAssembly](https://gws.phd/posts/fortran_wasm/) was instrumental to getting the web tool to work.
-Flang-RT is really the only modern solution we have available for running Fortran components on the web.
+Flang-RT is really the only modern solution we have available for running FORTRAN components on the web.

 You can [view the tool online](https://ambiguous.name/fortran-format-web-demo/).
 The [source code for this tool is available on GitHub](https://github.com/ambiguousname/fortran-format-web-demo).

 ### Disclaimer

-This post will not attempt to distinguish between what is or isn't supported between different FORTRAN versions, since Fortran-RT doesn't make this distinction either.
+This post will not attempt to distinguish between what is or isn't supported between different FORTRAN versions, since Flang-RT doesn't make this distinction either.
 For instance, the following code will compile for most FORTRAN compilers (although most will throw a warning if you set the standard):

 ```fortran
 Program Main